 The school is legally bound to keep information relating to levels of attendance.

 Please inform the school office, on the first morning of absence, by telephone if your child is going to be absent from school, stating the reason for absence e.g. illness.
 These absences are regarded authorised.
 If an absence is not reported to school it is regarded as unauthorised.

 School will telephone parents by 10am to check on a pupil's absence if a child is not in school and the absence has not been reported.
 If no contact has been made, the safeguarding team will undertake a home visit in the afternoon.

 School starts at 8:45 for KS1 and Reception and 8:50am for Years 5 and 6) and lessons start 5 minutes after this time.
 Schools are required to make records of children who are regularly late and any child arriving to school after 9:10am will be marked as an unauthorised absence.
 If for any reason a late start is unavoidable, for example a doctors appointment, please inform school by 9:00am and bring your child to school as soon as possible.
 All children who arrive late to school should report to the school office.

 Illness and Accidents

 If your child is taken seriously ill or has an accident we need to inform you as soon as possible as it can be distressing for children if we cannot make contact with a parent or other responsible adult quickly.
 To help us with this we require your home, work and alternative contact telephone numbers in school.

 Non-serious injuries are usually treated by the member of staff who is in charge of your child at the time.
-A child with a head bump will bring a letter home, with an explanation of how the accident occured.
+A child with a head bump will bring a letter home, with an explanation of how the accident occurred.